 From whipped cream to salted caramel, peppermint extract, and even candy cane flavoring, a variety of flavor options can take ordinary vegan hot chocolate recipes to the next level, making it the ideal beverage for a day of rest and relaxation.
 The best part?
 You can skip the cane sugar and go completely sugar-free for some recipes to keep things healthy as you navigate the winter season.Â

-Did you know that salt can be used to improve the taste of hot chocolate?
+Did you know that salt may be used to improve the taste of hot chocolate?
 It's true!
-Some hot chocolate lovers insist that if you add a dash of fine salt to hot chocolate and stir, you can enhance the flavor.Â
+Some hot chocolate lovers insist that if you add a dash of fine salt to hot chocolate and stir, you may enhance the flavor.Â

 Sugar-free and vegan hot chocolate toppings